-Tomorrow, Friday, Oct.
-18 is the 10th anniversary of the first Repair Café, and Saturday, Oct.
-19 is annual International Repair Day.
+This article was originally written on the occasion of the 10th anniversary of the first Repair Café in 2019, and International Repair Day.
 To commemorate this notable week for repair, we spoke with Martine Postma, the activist and former journalist who started the Repair Café movement as we know it.
+It was updated in September 2021 to make it a timeless celebration piece of a movement that has been growing even more ever since.

 Our lives are packed with things.
 But what happens to those things when they’re broken, worn out, or not needed anymore?
 That’s one of the questions that drove Martine Postma during her work as a journalist.
 Postma’s articles focused on sustainability and how to reduce and prevent waste.
 In 2009, she did a story on Platform 21’s art exhibition on repair.
 She was so inspired by the practice of fixing things that she started the world’s first Repair Café in Amsterdam that same year.